Guide · behavioral-prep

 What the interviewer is actually grading

-The Harvard Business Review on behavioral signal found that conflict questions are designed to surface three signals at once: collaboration (can you disagree without making it personal), judgment (can you tell which tradeoffs matter), and self-awareness (can you describe your own contribution to a conflict honestly).
+Conflict questions surface three signals at once: collaboration (can you disagree without making it personal), judgment (can you tell which tradeoffs matter), and self-awareness (can you describe your own contribution to a conflict honestly).

 Concrete fix: include one sentence about something you'd do differently.
-"Looking back, I wish I'd asked the PM for their user-impact data sooner — I made our case before I fully understood theirs, and that slowed the resolution by about a week."
-That single sentence dramatically raises the answer's perceived signal.
+"Looking back, I wish I'd asked the PM for their user-impact data sooner.
+I made our case before I fully understood theirs, and that slowed the resolution by about a week."
+That one sentence raises the answer's perceived signal more than any other move in this guide.
+I've watched candidates with a thinner story beat candidates with a dramatic one, purely on that closing line of self-awareness.

 When the conflict is with your manager